Reviewing Resideo Technologies (NYSE:REZI) & Latch (NASDAQ:LTCH)

 |Latch

-This table compares Resideo Technologies and Latch’s revenue, earnings per share and valuation.
+This table compares Latch and Resideo Technologies’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue